lebao3105/texteditor/makerelease/readme.txt

-1. Making .exe file
-Just copy files.py and setupwin.py to ../texteditor, install py2exe via pip.
-Make sure that you're in ../texteditor, run:
-$ py setupwin.py py2exe
-The output will be in build folder.
+## Makerelease
+Making releases for texteditor.

-2. Using meson (and ninja)
+1. Using meson (and ninja)
 > This is not completed yet.
 The project will be installed to C:\Lib\site-packages by the default.
 Install meson and ninja via pip.
 Also install gettext.
 Run: